HomeDev GuideAPI Reference

 Update a comment

-You can update a comment which was previously added through the platform by using the Update(Comment) method of the ICommentService.
+You can update a comment that was previously added through the platform by using the Update(Comment) method of the ICommentService.
 This method accepts a comment, which must be populated with a CommentId that identifies the existing comment.

 ICommentService commentService;